spreedly/kaffe/README.md

 You can also set any of the Brod producer configuration options in the `producer` section - see [the Brod sources](https://github.com/klarna/brod/blob/master/src/brod_producer.erl#L90) for a list of keys and their meaning.

 If the Kafka broker is configured with `SASL_PLAINTEXT` auth, the `sasl` option can be added.
+Kaffe supports the following SASL mechanisms - PLAINTEXT, SCRAM_SHA_256 and SCRAM_SHA_512

 If using Confluent Hosted Kafka, also add `ssl: true` as shown above.